ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 Use one of these two standard solutions for artifact and log storage during the development process, depending on your use case:

-* POSIX-compliant network file storage (like AWS and EFS): This approach is useful when you want to have artifacts or dependencies accessible across different nodes with low latency.
+* POSIX-compliant network file storage (like NFS and EFS): This approach is useful when you want to have artifacts or dependencies accessible across different nodes with low latency.
 For example, experiment logs of different models trained on different Ray tasks.
 * Cloud storage (like AWS S3 or GCP GS): This approach is useful for large artifacts or datasets that you need to access with high throughput.

 Ray's AI libraries such as Ray Data, Ray Train, and Ray Tune come with out-of-the-box capabilities to read and write from cloud storage and local/networked storage.